Title VI of the Patriot Act: Subtitle A--Aid to Families of Public Safety Officers

 Title I of the Omnibus Crime Control and Safe Streets Act of 1968 has provisions that provide for the payment of benefits for public safety officers or the family of those officers who are killed or who have suffered a catastrophic injury sustained in the line of duty.
 Section 611 of the Patriot Act expedited such payments and they are now to be made not later than 30 days after the injury has been certified if it was sustained while investigating, undertaking rescue or recovery efforts related to a terrorist attack.
-Section 612 similarly amended Public Law 107-37, which also provides benefits for public safety officers who sustained catastrophic injuries sustained in the September 11, 2001 terrorist attacks.
+Section 612 similarly amended Public Law 107-37, which also provides benefits for public safety officers who sustained catastrophic injuries sustained in the September 11 attacks.
 The amendment included "permanent and total disability" in the allowable reasons an officer may receive benefits.
 Benefits were increased from $100,000 to $250,000.

 The Assistant Attorney General was given expanded authority under section 614 of the Patriot Act to make grants to any organization that administers any Office of Justice Programs, which were established under the Omnibus Crime Control and Safe Streets Act of 1968.
 The relevance to Subtitle A is that the Programs include the Public Safety Officers Benefits Program.